ry-werth/cayman-blog/about.md

 ---
 layout: page
-title: About me
+title: About Me
-tagline: A bit of info on how I got to do this
+tagline: How I Ended Up Here
 permalink: /about.html
 ---